-Prince Harry Romance Pushing Meghan Markle To Leave “Suits”?
+Prince Harry Romance Pushing Meghan Markle To Leave ‘Suits’?

 A post shared by Meghan Markle (@meghanmarkle) on

 It looks like Markle is also heavily focused on her food and lifestyle website, The Tig.
-On the site’s about page, she describes The Tig as as a journal of those moments when you realize the true essence of what you are seeing and doing.
+On the site’s about page, she describes The Tig as a journal of those moments when you realize the true essence of what you are seeing and doing.

 “An understanding that comes with living your life to the fullest so that it bursts at the seams.
 An unbridled joy.
-An insatiable curiosity,” the 35 year old actress writes.
+An insatiable curiosity,” the 35-year-old actress writes.
 “That’s what Tig means to me.”

 The site seems to be developing quite the following on Instagram with its 140,000 followers.